My four week elective placement in Dar es Salaam was, without a doubt, the best month of my life and incomparable to anything I have ever done.

 Whilst on the paediatric burns unit, I witnessed the aftermath of an awful event that led to a little girl to have irreparable damage to both of her eyes after her dress caught alight.
 I also saw a 2-year-old on PICU with 46% of his body burnt due to oil.
 Many of these injuries occur at home due to lack of supervision.
 Despite this, it was amazing to see how happy the children on the ward were, even in times of pain they were always smiling and overjoyed to see us when we arrived on the ward.

-I am entirely grateful for being able to witness this firsthand as it is not something you can explain to others.
+I am grateful for being able to witness this firsthand.
+It's not something you can explain.
 Seeing it for yourself, I believe, is what makes it such an individual and unique experience that will stay with you forever.

 The support I had whilst in the house was great, we always had a laugh with the Work the World team.
 My housemates and I became our own little family, we were all from different backgrounds and countries and therefore learnt a lot from each other.